 Summer Intern Program

-Physical Plant initiated a student internship program to expose UVM students to the professional field of facilities management.
+Since 2008, Physical Plant has instituted a student internship program to introduce UVM students to the professional field of facilities management.
 This is a paid internship program that allows students, primarily from Engineering, to obtain a working knowledge of what our organization does on a daily basis.

 Student interns are interviewed and assigned to Physical Plant staff mentors and employees to shadow projects, as well as get assignments to perform duties associated with actual UVM tasks.
 Project deadlines are outlined and meetings are held with the students on their weekly performance.
 Each intern is expected to handle numerous projects and multi-task.
 Power point presentations and written technical reports are due at the end of each project or employment cycle.
 Presentations are given in front of an audience to expose student interns to public speaking and professional presentation skills.

 The 2008 UVM intern team presented at the 2009 ERAPPA Conference held in Portland, Maine.
 The team consisted of: Richard Wolbach, Intern Team Leader & Advisor; Evan Malina, Mechanical Engineering; Josh Hogan, Civil Engineering; Nick Chiarelli, Mechanical Engineering; and Travis Rohlin, Electrical Engineering.